 They wanted to show that domestic violence affects each of us, regardless of whether we were victims or not.

 In their project, Lejla and Elma wanted to show how art can be used as a subtle mechanism for raising awareness about such a serious and sensitive issue like domestic violence.
 The Action Project took on multiple phases.
 During the first phase, Lejla and Elma gathered young, motivated, and dedicated artists, poets, writers, and painters from Bosnia and asked them to express their thoughts on domestic violence and other human rights abuses through art.

 The idea was to use art as a powerful form of expression to point out the gravity of these issues and the repercussions they carry for every individual in society.

 Their Action Project aims to connect art with civil rights abuses, such as domestic violence against women.

-During this phase, they shared their thoughts with artists and tried to assist them on placing this burdensome topic in the form of art.
-Organizers and participants of School of Feminism Žarana Papić wrote and published a publication “Feministička čitanja društvenih fenomena” (Feminist readings of the social phenomena) the promotion of which was held in Tuzla.
+During this phase, Lejla and Elma shared their thoughts with artists and tried to assist them on placing this burdensome topic in the form of art.
+Organizers and participants of School of Feminism Žarana Papić wrote and published a publication “Feministička čitanja društvenih fenomena” (Feminist readings of the social phenomena), which they promoted in Tuzla.
 During the promotion, Lejla and Elma organized a small art exhibition of the art work of the young artists.
 The exhibition included numerous paintings, digital sculpture, poetry, prose and drawings.